 Knowledgeable and articulate, Sue Stoffel brings twenty-five years of professional art experience and market expertise to the contemporary art world.
 She is deeply qualified to engage participants in experiences by which they gain deeper knowledge of contemporary art, discover trends in the art market, and develop the understanding of art in an historical context as well as in terms of its relevance to today’s world.

 Sue Stoffel has long been involved with a broad range of New York’s visual arts institutions in a variety of roles: patron, trustee, event planner, fund raiser, docent, educator and board development consultant.
-Board memberships have included the Brooklyn Museum of Art and Creative Time.
+True to her belief that Individual, Corporate Sponsorships, Foundation Grants and Government Funding are the four cornerstones of successful fundraising, her board memberships have included the Brooklyn Museum of Art and Creative Time.
+She has also been a longstanding member of the Contemporary Art Council of the Museum of Modern Art in NY.
 Sue holds an MA in Arts Management from Columbia University and was curator of a corporate collection focused on photography from 2005-2008.
-She has been a longstanding member of the Contemporary Art Council of the Museum of Modern Art in NY.
 In March 2010 Sue curated a show on photography and mental illness called “Eye of the Mind” at the Fountain Gallery.
-In 2011 she served as Auction Director of the Hudson Valley Center of Contemporary Art.
+In 2011 she served as Auction Director of the Hudson Valley Center of Contemporary Art and as the Administrative Director of the UNTITLED art fair in Miami Beach in 2015.
 She was also a guest lecturer at Sotheby’s Institute of Art, specializing in Minimalism, Donald Judd and Marfa.

 Since 2005 Stoffel, has been working extensively with private collectors from all over the world in acquisition, sales and collections management.